 The application process

 We recommend that you apply as soon as possible once UCAS opens for applications in September.
-Your course may require registration for an admissions assessment by 15 Sept or 29 Sept 2023 (depending on the subject) and then the UCAS application deadline for all courses is 16 October 2023.
+Your course may require registration for an admissions assessment in September (depending on the subject) and then the UCAS application deadline for all courses is 15 October 2024.
 Application is for entry the following October (or for deferred entry the year after).
 We encourage all applicants to read the information about applying on the relevant subject page, as well as the how to apply page well in advance of September, as there are a number of parts to the application procedure which may take time to organise and complete:

 2. There is more than one application form.
-You first make a UCAS application and then you complete an additional questionnaire called My Cambridge Application (previously called the SAQ).
+You first make a UCAS application and then you complete an additional form called My Cambridge Application.

 3. You will need a referee who can provide a reference and predicted grades for any exams that you have not yet taken.